akruszewski/gibl/manuscript/chapter2.md

         (else (my-filter p (cdr l)))))
 ```

 `fold` is a procedure that takes as input a combining procedure that accepts two parameters (current value and accumulator), an initial value and a list and returns a value combined with this procedure.
-There are two types of folds, a right and a left one, which combines from the right and the left respectively[^ch2n3]:
+There are two types of folds, a right and a left one, which combine from the right and the left respectively[^ch2n3]:

 ```racket
 > (foldr cons '() '(1 2 3))